Quantitative central limit theorems for exponential random graphs: Review of the exponential random graph model

-To get around this issue, we will use a \emph{different} concentration inequality derived from a general result of \cite{barbour2022long}, which will be discussed in Section \ref{sec:inputs_concentration} below.
-We remark, however, that in the most general cases this different result can only yield a variance proxy bound of order $n^2 \| \cL \|_\infty^2$ for Lipschitz observables, which is very far from sharp for ``local'' observables which depend only on a small subset of edges.
-As such, we will use both Theorem \ref{thm:lipschitzconcentration} as well as this alternate method, at different points during the proof.
+A few remarks are in order.
+First, the initial expression in the maximum gives concentration with a variance proxy of $n^2 \| \cL \|_\infty^2$, applicable to all Lipschitz observables.
+This is optimal in the case of ``global'' observables such as the overall edge count (which should have variance of order $n^2$), but is suboptimal in the case of ``local'' observables such as the degree of a vertex (which should have variance of order $n$).
+The second expression in the maximum gives a better bound in the case of local observables, but cannot apply to global observables due to the subtracted exponential term; this is why both expressions are needed.

-Finally, the external $e^{-c_5 n}$ term is necessary due to the potential presence of small metastable regions with atypical behavior \emph{within} the large metastable well $\pball$, which was already mentioned in Section \ref{sec:intro_iop_props}.
+Next, the external $e^{-c n}$ term is necessary due to the potential presence of small metastable regions with atypical behavior \emph{within} the large metastable well $\pball$, which was already mentioned in Section \ref{sec:intro_iop_props}.
 This will not affect our proof as all we require is an upper bound that is exponentially small in certain small powers of $n$.
-For more information about this behavior, the reader is again referred to \cite[Theorem 3.3]{bresler2024metastable}.
+For more information about this behavior, we again refer to \cite[Theorem 3.3]{bresler2024metastable}.

+Finally, although Theorem \ref{thm:lipschitzconcentration} gives a quick and easy method of proving concentration in many cases which will be relevant to us, the Lipschitz vector often does not capture the true scale of fluctuations as it essentially considers a worst-case change in $f$.
+Instead, to make use of the average-case change when an edge is flipped, we will use a different concentration inequality derived from a general result of \cite{barbour2022long}, which will be discussed in Section \ref{sec:inputs_concentration} below.
+The use of this inequality requires much more careful analysis, however, and even still it yields worse bounds than Theorem \ref{thm:lipschitzconcentration} in some cases.
+As such, we will use both Theorem \ref{thm:lipschitzconcentration} as well as this alternate method at different points during the proof.